 3.2 | Species richness

-At the assemblage level, the HMSC model predicted that species richness increased through time with a mean species richness of three species per trawl in 2003 increasing to seven species per trawl in 2016 (Figure 5).
-Species richness also decreased with depth from a mean of eight species per a trawl in 200 m depth to five species per trawl in 1,000 m depth (Figure 6).
-There was a positive correlation with species richness and SST with species richness more than doubling over 3°C of sea surface temperature (Figure 5).
+At the assemblage level, the HMSC model predicted that species richness increased through time, with a mean species richness of three species per trawl in 2003 increasing to seven species per trawl in 2016 (Figure 5).
+Species richness also decreased with depth from a mean of eight species per trawl in 200 m depth to five species per trawl in 1,000 m depth (Figure 6).
+There was a positive correlation with species richness and SST, with species richness more than doubling with an increase of 3°C in sea surface temperature (Figure 5).